Do you believe in the power of girls? We do.

 We are often asked what we look for in an applicant and, frankly, there is no one type of girl.
 Rather, we look for girls who can both be academically successful and contribute to our community through their passions and co-curricular activities.
 We seek students who want to push themselves to explore new opportunities and enrich the lives of others in their own unique ways.

-Our grades nine through 12 Upper School serves not only as preparation for college, but for life itself in this century of constant change.
+Our grades nine through 12 high school serves not only as preparation for college, but for life itself in this century of constant change.
 Walker’s graduates, whatever field they pursue, are societal engineers, reworking and rewiring the mechanisms of our world.

 As the only private all-girls middle school in central Connecticut, Walker’s Middle School offers a day program for girls in grades six through eight along with a boarding program for girls in grades seven and eight and daily bus service from Greater Hartford.